How MLB players are reacting to potential quarantined season in Arizona

 Those were the words of Nolan Arenado upon learning the plan.

 It’s not a full-blown endorsement.
-We’ve actually yet to see one of those come forth.
 But the Colorado Rockies All-Star third baseman briefly explained why he’s optimistic the idea could work to Patrick Saunders of The Denver Post.

 "I believe these ideas wouldn't be thrown around if it wasn't approved or can't be approved,” Arenado says.
 “I want to get back out there and play."